 We can learn lessons of abundance from the lives of achievers who succeeded in spite of great difficulties

-Henry Ford barely studied past the 6th grade yet became an automobile giant.
+Henry Ford barely studied past the 6th grade, yet founded an automobile giant.
 Many have risen from nothing to rule the world with their contributions and have earned great prosperity along the way.
-So, overcoming scarcity is indeed possible, though it seems hard and nerve- wrecking for many.
+Overcoming scarcity is indeed possible, though it seems hard and nerve- wrecking for many.

 Can scarcity change into joyous abundance?
 How does one ever convert little into more?
 Can wealth and prosperity ever result from difficulty and shortage?
 “Yes, it is possible,” say sages, gurus, and the prosperous.
 The answers lie within us.

 10 steps to abundance

 Let’s look at the 10 steps to abundance, based on the life and teachings of some of the most revered and successful individuals.